asce1062/Classic_Webview_Patch/README.md

 Classic WebView Patch
 =====================
 Copy && paste into (project)frameworks/base/core/java
-Should work on all versions of CM11
+Should work on all versions of KitKat